 The construction of the Cathedral Church St. John the Divine, like its European predecessors, inevitably became a community effort and lay members of the community would be integral to its completion.
-It is noteworthy that the initiative to create a lay organization were not laypersons, but clergy, who wisely saw the need for a lay group dedicated to the support of Cathedral and its activities.
+It is noteworthy that the initiative to create a lay organization with the clergy, who wisely saw the need for a lay group dedicated to the support of Cathedral and its activities.

 The Laymen’s Club was founded in 1908 and for decades was exclusively for male Episcopalians.
 The Club expanded its membership in 1975 to include men and women not only from the Cathedral community, but from the Diocese and beyond, including non-Episcopalians.
 The Laymen's Club has been a major vehicle for individuals, who by their time and treasure, support to the Cathedral and its programs.
 They serve as guides, ushers and acolytes, and hold positions on various boards and committees.
 Their membership has a profound desire to see this great institution continue to enrich the cultural life of the City and the nation.